 Florida Family Law Notice of Limited Appearance

 Sometimes organizations such as Legal Aid or lower-cost law firms are unable to assist an indigent client.
 At times such as those, what some clients do not know, is that they may hire (if the attorney or law firm is willing) an attorney for limited appearances/representation.
 This is one way that some law firms, such as ours, make family law legal representation affordable.
 The limitation is just that however, limited representation helps, but does not necessarily resolve all legal issues because the attorney hired for a per-event basis may not have all the background facts and the client may not have properly drafted his/her pleadings.
 Nevertheless, some attorney help is surely better than none, and affordability is critical for a great number of would-be-clients.
-Food for thought.
+An uncontested divorce is one process that may save clients money.

 Do you need a divorce and family lawyer for just one hearing or one part of your case?
 Florida Family Law Rule 12.040 is designed for one-time appearances.
 Rule 12.040 allows family Attorneys to represent a client on a limited basis if they obtain the client’s informed consent and signature.
 This Rule is intended to help family law litigants.